Duvel Tripel Hop Special Edition Belgian Golden Ale

 I love that Belgian brewers have their deep-rooted, time-honored traditions yet find ways to try new things, combining different styles and ingredients and displaying their creativity, just like some of our crazy American craft brewers with their sometimes heavy-handed use of hops.
 This is a good thing, methinks!
 This particular offering combines one of my favorite Belgian styles, the tripel, with that time-honored (and inaccurately-named*) practice usually associated with English brewers (God love ’em), dry-hopping.

 I don’t quite know who to thank for creating this style.
-My first exposure to this combination was from Stone in their 2008 Vertical Epic release, although they were themselves inspired by a beer they found in Belgium.
-All I know for certain is that the hybrid style has certainly spread far and wide since that time.
+My first exposure to this combination was from Stone in their 2008 Vertical Epic release, although they were themselves inspired by a beer they found in Belgium – as their website put it, they “discovered a special edition of a renowned Belgian golden triple that had been extra hopped up with American hops”.
+So for all I know, it may very well have been this beer!
+All I do know for certain is that the hybrid style has certainly spread far and wide since that time.

 It’s a beautiful thing, Baby!